Kansas: Settlement

 Known as rural flight, the last few decades have been marked by a migratory pattern out of the countryside into cities.
 Out of all the cities in these Midwestern states, 89% have fewer than 3,000 people, and hundreds of those have fewer than 1,000.
 In Kansas alone, there are more than 6,000 ghost towns and dwindling communities, according to one Kansas historian, Daniel C. Fitzgerald.
 At the same time, some of the communities in Johnson County (metropolitan Kansas City) are among the fastest-growing in the country.

 Kansas has 627 incorporated cities.
 By state statute, cities are divided into three classes as determined by the population obtained "by any census of enumeration".
 A city of the third class has a population of less than 5,000, but cities reaching a population of more than 2,000 may be certified as a city of the second class.
 The second class is limited to cities with a population of less than 25,000, and upon reaching a population of more than 15,000, they may be certified as a city of the first class.
 First and second class cities are independent of any township and are not included within the township's territory.

 Birth data

-Note: Births in table don't add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.
+Note: Births in table do not add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.